Lyros Review: The Shopify App That Fixes the SEO Problem Most Merchants…

 Unlike other paid solutions, X-Cart stands out by charging only a one-time license fee for the software.
 Not unless you opt for the X-Cart hosted solution, you won’t incur the monthly payment.

 Modeled as a pure avenue for convenient online selling, the X-Cart solution suits small businesses that aim to keep costs as low as possible.
-The free version of the software can help determine the suitability of X-Cart.
+The free version of the software can help determine X-Cart’s suitability.

-X-Cart also comes with a limited theme selection.
+X-Cart also comes with a limited selection of themes.

 Cost: You have a free plan.
 However, to get a feel of its pricing plans, you’d first need to create an account.